 What Can Be Vacated From Your Record?

-While DUI and physical control charge can not be vacated, reductions from the following charges can be:
+While DUI and physical control charges can not be vacated, reductions from the following charges can be:

 - Reckless Driving